asterix-framework/asterix/README.md

 # asterix
-an automation framework in .Net C#
+an automation framework in .Net